JFK’s granddaughter Tatiana Schlossberg, 35, reveals she has terminal cancer

 Doctors have told Schlossberg she has a year to live

-Tatiana Schlossberg, the granddaughter of former President John F. Kennedy, has disclosed she has terminal cancer.
+Tatiana Schlossberg, the granddaughter of former President John F. Kennedy, has criticized her cousin Robert F. Kennedy Jr.’s policies as health secretary as she disclosed she has terminal cancer.

+“As I spent more and more of my life under the care of doctors, nurses, and researchers striving to improve the lives of others, I watched as Bobby cut nearly a half billion dollars for research into mRNA vaccines, technology that could be used against certain cancers,” she added, criticizing RFK Jr.’s decision to slash important vaccine funding.

-After the initial rounds of chemo, she received a stem cell transplant from her older sister, Rose, who was a match.
-The transplant was a success and put her in remission, but before long, she relapsed.
+Schlossberg ultimately underwent initial rounds of chemo before receiving a stem cell transplant from her older sister, Rose, who was a match.
+The transplant was a success and put her in remission, but she soon relapsed.
 Her doctor told her that her rare form of cancer “liked to come back.”

-Schlossberg entered several different clinical trials.
-However, “during the latest clinical trial, my doctor told me that he could keep me alive for a year, maybe,” she said.
+She entered several different clinical trials.
+However, “during the latest clinical trial, my doctor told me that he could keep me alive for a year, maybe,” she wrote.

-She went on to address her mother’s first cousin, U.S. Health Secretary Robert F. Kennedy Jr.’s decision to cut important vaccine funding, writing: “As I spent more and more of my life under the care of doctors, nurses, and researchers striving to improve the lives of others, I watched as Bobby cut nearly a half billion dollars for research into mRNA vaccines, technology that could be used against certain cancers.”
+Schlossberg received the diagnosis in May 2024, after the birth of her second child with husband George Moran.
+The couple, who have been married since 2017, also have a three-year-old son.

+“My doctor noticed that my blood count looked strange.
+A normal white-blood-cell count is around four to eleven thousand cells per microlitre.
+Mine was a hundred and thirty-one thousand cells per microlitre,” she said.

+“It could just be something related to pregnancy and delivery, the doctor said, or it could be leukemia.”

+Schlossberg added that her immediate family has been extremely supportive through her cancer treatment.

-Schlossberg continued: “My parents and my brother and sister, too, have been raising my children and sitting in my various hospital rooms almost every day for the last year and a half.
+“My parents and my brother and sister, too, have been raising my children and sitting in my various hospital rooms almost every day for the last year and a half,” she said.

 “They have held my hand unflinchingly while I have suffered, trying not to show their pain and sadness in order to protect me from it.
 This has been a great gift, even though I feel their pain every day.”